 “He who searches for evil, must first look at his own reflection.” -Confucious

-Many years ago, my wife, my daughter and I got together with my longtime college mate whom I had not seen for quite some time.
+Few years ago, my wife, my daughter and I got together with my longtime college mate whom I had not meet for quite some time.

 We enjoyed dinner together, at least I enjoyed it until my daughter abruptly uttered something alarming to me as we departed from the dinner.